-The Aquaprobe® includes a pH/ORP electrode, which is kept moist by a storage cap.
+The AP-5000 includes a pH/ORP electrode, which is kept moist by a storage cap.
 Remove the storage cap by pulling the red lanyard marked 'Remove Before Use / Replace After Use' straight down.
 Do not use a twisting motion to remove or replace the cap as this can unscrew the electrode from the Probe body.
 Rinse any salty deposits from the pH/ORP electrode with fresh water.

 Fit the protective Sleeve End Cap into the end of the Probe sleeve.
-Switch the Aquameter® on and immerse the Aquaprobe® in the sample water, making sure that the water level covers the minimum immersion depth groove halfway up the Probe sleeve.
+Switch the Aquameter[®] on and immerse the AP-5000 in the sample water, making sure that the water level covers the minimum immersion depth groove halfway up the Probe sleeve.

-TIP: Occasional application of a smear of silicone grease or similar lubricant to the protective Sleeve End Cap O ring and the inside rim of the Probe sleeve will make fitting and removal of the Cap easier.
+TIP: Occasional application of a smear of silicone grease or similar lubricant to the protective Sleeve End Cap thread will make fitting and removal of the Cap easier.

-If the Aquaprobe® is connected correctly, the meter will read the Probe's serial number and model number, then will automatically configure itself to display only those readings the current Aquaprobe® is capable of taking.
+If the AP-5000 is connected correctly, the meter will read the Probe's serial number and model number, then will automatically configure itself to display only those readings the current AP-5000 is capable of taking.
 Initial Probe readings will be displayed on the meter's screen along with the current GPS status.
-The initial data screen for the GPS Aquameter® in conjunction with the Aquaprobe® is shown below.
+The initial data screen for the GPS Aquameter[®] in conjunction with the AP-5000 is shown below.